 The Construction Stormwater Program is a separate VPDES program authorized under the Stormwater Management Act, Article 2.3 of the State Water Control Law, Va.
-Code §§ 62.1-44.15:24 through -44.15:50.36 This guidance addresses civil charges and penalties for DEQ enforcement actions for violations of state requirements.
-Negotiated civil charges and civil penalties are authorized by Va.
-Code §§ 62.1-44.15:25(6) and 62.1-44.15:48(D)(2) for violations of the Stormwater Management Act, construction stormwater permit, Virginia Stormwater Management Program (VSMP) Regulations, or order of the State Water Control Board or DEQ.37 The maximum civil charge or civil penalty is \$32,500 per day for each violation.38
+Code §§ 62.1-44.15:24 through -44.15:50.
+This guidance addresses civil charges for DEQ enforcement actions for violations of state requirements.
+Negotiated civil charges are authorized by Va.
+Code §§ 62.1-44.15:25(6) and 62.1-44.15:48(D)(2) for violations of the Stormwater Management Act, construction stormwater permit, Virginia Stormwater Management Program (VSMP) Regulations, or order of the State Water Control Board or DEQ.
+The maximum civil charge is \$32,500 per day for each violation.

-Staff should calculate an appropriate civil charge or civil penalty using the Worksheet at the end of this section.
-In calculating the appropriate civil charge, staff assess the gravity-based component of the charge by selecting the appropriate violation category and potential for harm category and multiplying the individual charge noted by the number of occurrences of the violation.
+Staff should calculate an appropriate civil charge or using the worksheet at the end of this section.
+In calculating the appropriate civil charge, staff assess the gravity-based component of the civil charge by selecting the appropriate violation category and potential for harm category and multiplying the individual civil charge noted by the number of occurrences of the violation.
 Each calendar month of violation is treated as a separate occurrence unless otherwise noted.
 The Degree of Culpability, History of Noncompliance, Economic Benefit, and Ability to Pay categories are calculated as they are for other Water Programs.

-Following the initial NOV, the Site may have ongoing and new violations.
-Enforcement staff should assess additional occurrences on the worksheet for violations that were included in the initial NOV and are identified in subsequent inspection reports or NOVs as ongoing violations or not adequately addressed by the RP.
+Following the initial NOV, the Responsible Party may have ongoing and new violations.
+Enforcement staff should assess additional occurrences on the worksheet for violations that were included in the initial NOV and are identified in subsequent inspection reports or NOVs as ongoing violations or not adequately addressed by the Responsible Party.
 Enforcement staff should discuss new violations with compliance staff to determine if the new violations are serious enough to assess a civil charge.
-Examples where
+Examples where new violations could be included in the enforcement action with a corresponding civil charge include repeated observances of noncompliance and non-compliance that results in environmental impacts.

-36 HB 1250/SB 673 (2016) consolidates the stormwater and erosion and sediment control programs into the Virginia Erosion and Stormwater Management Act, Article 2.3 of the State Water Control Law.
+&lt;sup>38 HB 1250/SB 673 (2016) consolidates the stormwater and erosion and sediment control programs into the Virginia Erosion and Stormwater Management Act, Article 2.3 of the State Water Control Law.
 Beginning thirty days after the adoption of regulations pursuant to the Virginia Erosion and Stormwater Management Act, some authorities will change or be located in different sections of the Code.
 Code citations referenced in this guidance are those effective prior to that date.